Notice:

-If you have incurred damage to your business, then you may want to take out an insurance claim in order to compensate for your losses.
-I am Patricia M. Davis and I offer a valuable service to business owners that have dealt with the financial cost that can be suffered in these situations.
+If you have incurred damage to your business, you may need to submit an insurance claim to compensate for your losses.
+I offer a valuable service to business owners who have dealt with the financial cost that can be suffered in these situations.
 Your business may be your livelihood and it is my goal to protect it.
-You have likely put in extensive time and dedication to get your business to where it is and as a result of the destruction, you may have had to watch some of this effort regress.
-I am able to assist in filing a claim or a lawsuit against third parties that are responsible, persistently seeking you the compensation you are owed.
+I am able to assist in filing a claim with your insurer or a lawsuit against third parties that bear responsibility for your property damage or business losses.

-An insurance claim is the official request that you make to an insurance provider to receive money for the damages.
+An insurance claim is an official request that you make to an insurance provider to receive money for the damages.
 When you make a claim, the insurance company will assess it and approve or disprove the claim based on their own research, which is done by an appraiser.
 The appraiser is expected to objectively investigate if your claim is valid and consistent.
-To avoid the rejection of your claim, you should contact a Houston business lawyer.
-My firm will provide you with experienced legal counsel that can help you understand the complicated claims process.
+To avoid the rejection of your claim, or to assert your rights if your claim has been denied, give me a call for experienced legal counsel and advocacy in a sometimes adversarial process.

-Sometimes, insurance companies will not approve your claims for various reasons.
-This can happen if you have not been paying your insurance premiums, which may deactivate your policy.
-The provider may claim that they are not responsible because your damages do not fall under the conditions of your policy, or that the accident was caused by carelessness or natural disasters.
+Insurance companies may not approve your claims for various reasons.
+Some of these reasons are valid and some are industry practices to limit payouts.
+The insurer may say you didn’t pay your insurance premiums, which can deactivate your policy.
+The provider may claim that they are not responsible because your damages do not fall under the conditions of your policy or that the accident was caused by carelessness or natural disasters.
 Sometimes a simple mistake can cause setbacks and minor errors that eventually prove to be larger problems.

 In addition, an insurance company can reject your claim if they feel that the amount of money that you are asking for is inflated.
 The appraiser is the person responsible for evaluating your claim and deciding if it is reasonable.
 By contacting my office, I can assure you that we will give quality support while you are making your claim so that any rejection can be avoided.
 Call now to schedule a confidential consultation.